kbilsted/CodeQualityAndReadability/Articles/Design/StepwiseRefinementOfCode.md

 ## 8. Conclusions
 The article in summary form

-* By step-wise refining the code, we make clearer the intentions of the code.
+* By step-wise refining the code, we make the intentions of the code clearer.
 * By constantly separating code into smaller parts we reduce the possibility of mistakes and enable reuse of code.
-* We always cease the chance to in-line methods when we realize we have created too small methods.
+* We always seize the chance to in-line methods when we realize we have created too small methods.
 * By using LINQ we boost readability.

 Notice that we did not jump directly from the first version of the code to the last.
 By doing simple step-wise refinements, we ensure that each step is safe.
 Preferably, we take each step with automated tests as the safety net.

 I hope you are inspired to do safe refactorings the next time you have to understand a tangled piece of code.
-Simple refactorings like these do not take a lot of time, and they make life for you as your understanding shapes the code, and it makes it easier to next reader too.
+Simple refactorings like these do not take a lot of time, and they make life for you easier as your understanding shapes the code.
+Also it makes it easier to next reader too.
 So everyone benefits.

 A point we haven't touched upon is how distributed version control systems directly support this way of working.
 Every time we have completed a small step, we can issue a commit.
 Then, before pushing, we can combine the change sets into one.
 See `git reset --soft head~xx` or `hg combine xx` for further information on combining commits.